cjus/hydra-aws-docker-article/README2.md

 ## Wrap-up

 In this article, we stepped through creating a Docker Swarm cluster on AWS.
-We created and deployed microservices built using Hydra - which just adds a microservice layer above ExpressJS.
+We created and deployed microservices built using Hydra - which adds a microservice layer above ExpressJS.
 We used the [Hydra-Router](https://github.com/flywheelsports/hydra-router) as a service-aware API Gateway to route calls to our microservices without knowing their location within the swarm.
-And lastly, our Hot Potato game service demonstrated inter-service messaging within the cluster.
+And, our Hot Potato game service demonstrated inter-service messaging within the cluster.

 This concludes our two-part series.
 However, this isn't an end - but rather a small beginning.
 Node-based microservices and containerization continue to be an evolving story.